peccu/lp-php-miniseries/README.md

 A Little Printer isn't required, although access to one is useful to check that output looks how you want it.

 To keep up-to-date with changes to this code, follow [@lpdevelopers](https://twitter.com/lpdevelopers) on Twitter.

+Release notes for this and past versions are on the [GitHub Releases page](https://github.com/bergcloud/lp-php-miniseries/releases).

 We'll first look at the basic configuration and setup, and then at how to create a publication that shows an image every day.
 Then we'll look at variations on this basic publication, such as only delivering on certain days or creating publications containing HTML text.
 Finally we'll look at how to take things even further if you're comfortable with writing some PHP.